beyondthefarewell/beyondthefarewell.github.io/index.md

 - [AgeUK](https://www.ageuk.org.uk/)
 - [Carers UK](https://www.carersuk.org/)

-Generative AI systems, emerged in 2023, they may be used for interactive 'discussion' and can be helpful, however you should independently verify the responses and try asking the same question in a different way.
+**Generative AI** systems, emerged in 2023, they may be used for interactive 'discussion' and can be helpful, however you should independently verify the responses and try asking the same question in a different way and on different platforms.
 Here is an [example](./example-ChatGPT.md) of asking a question to a generative AI system about probate.
 - [ChatGPT](https://chat.openai.com/)
 - [Google Bard](https://bard.google.com/)
 - [Bing Chat](https://chat.bing.com/)